 I spent a little time photographing the Episcopal church over on Meridian Street.
 The shapes and textures are interesting there.
 I had just looked through a book of Ansel Adams Polaroids and noticed how often he had at least three “layers” in his photographs.
 It helped me notice this three-layered scene.

 I’ve shared more photos from this roll in my Canon T70 gallery.

 If you’re looking for a lazy day of shooting, it’s easy to like the Canon T70: frame, focus, press the shutter button, get nice photographs.
 Heck, sometimes I even found myself wishing the T70 would just focus for me already.

-But if you want more control over your work, however, you might find the T70 to be annoying.
-Or maybe it’s just me: I just don’t find it easy or obvious to futz with the UP and DOWN buttons.
+Maybe it’s just me, but I don’t find it easy or obvious to futz with the UP and DOWN buttons.
 But I did learn the much more complicated controls of my Canon S95 digital camera.
 It’s my main camera; I wanted to get the most from it.
 If I were similarly motivated, in time I’d learn the T70’s nuances and become quite adept with it.